dharunshoban30/DQN-LSTM/README.md

 **3. AMZN.csv, GOOGL.csv, MSFT.csv**

-These raw stock data csv files are obtained from Yahoo!
+These raw stock datasets are obtained from Yahoo!
 Finance to be loaded into the first notebook.

 **4. AMZN_cleaned.csv, GOOGL_cleaned.csv, MSFT_cleaned.csv**

-These cleaned and transformed stock data csv files are loaded into the second notebook.
+These cleaned and transformed stock datasets are loaded into the second notebook.